SimonGhost1012/Toolbox/README.md

 # ⬇ Installation

-1. Run Cmd Not As Admin , Than Run These Commands.
+1. Run Cmd Not As Admin , Than Run These Commands Or Run Install Requirements.bat Not As Admin.
 ```
 powershell -Command "Set-ExecutionPolicy RemoteSigned -Scope CurrentUser"